Treatment for Panic Attacks

 Untreated Panic attacks have debilitating effect on person’s life

-Panic Attacks is a type of anxiety disorders describing a state of intense fear combined with variety of symptoms like chest pain, flashing vision, nausea, numbness and very frequent a subjective feeling of an immediate death.
+Panic Attacks are a type of anxiety disorders describing a state of intense fear combined with a variety of symptoms like chest pain, flashing vision, nausea, numbness, and, very frequently, a subjective feeling of an immediate death.
 They feel like an inexplicable and unthinkable traumatic event.

 The fear of the next panic attack triggers a “vicious cycle of anxiety,” leading to an expectation of fear, known as “fear of fear.”
 Many individuals with panic disorder consequently avoid places and situations that might trigger a panic attack.
 In consequence, people with panic attacks isolate socially, which causes increasingly more problems in their private and professional lives and can lead to full invalidism.
 Therefore, an early diagnosis and treatment of panic attacks are crucial for stopping the destructive spiral.